-As for the scientific versions, most experts nowadays believe the Japanese archipelago was inhabited since prehistoric times.
-During the Jōmon Period, which lasted from BC 14,000 till BC 300, a hunter-gather culture thrived, one that reached significant levels of cultural sophistication.
+As for scientific versions, most experts nowadays believe the Japanese archipelago was inhabited since prehistoric times.
+During the Jōmon Period (縄文時代), which lasted from BC 14,000 till BC 300, a hunter-gather culture thrived, one that reached significant levels of cultural sophistication.
 Translated to mean “cord-marked,” the Jōmon period got its name from how pottery was decorated by impressing cords upon wet clay.
-In video games, the Jōmon Period figurine, or dogū, is often used to represent the era.
+In video games, the Jōmon Period figurine, or dogū (土偶), is often used to represent the era.
 The dogū is in various way, the most well-known face of that era.

 Increasing contact with the Asian mainland soon led to the ancient Japanese learning new methods of farming and metallurgy.
-This eventually dawned the next historical era, the Yayoi Period.
+This eventually dawned the next historical era, the Yayoi Period (弥生時代).
 Compared to the hunter-gathering Jōmon Period, the Yayoi Period is distinguished by new methods of pottery and intensive rice cultivation.
 Of note, the Yayoi period got its name from an archaeological site near Tokyo, and flourished from Southern Kyushu to Northern Honshu.
-It is considered Japan’s Iron Age era.
+Historians considered it Japan’s Iron Age era

 Toukiden Kiwami Travel Itinerary 6: The Age of Yore

-The Age of Yore is one of the last battlegrounds to become accessible in Toukiden Kiwami, and could be a wee bit depressing at first sight.
-Desert-like and rugged, it filled with caverns in which higher level onis lurk.
-As the game itself describes it, much of the battleground feels as if it would soon sink into the sweeping sands.
+The Age of Yore is the last battleground to become accessible in Toukiden Kiwami, and could be a wee bit depressing at first sight.
+Desert-like and rugged, it’s filled with caverns in which higher level onis lurk.
+As the game describes it, much of the battleground feels as if it would soon sink into the sweeping sands.

-That doesn’t mean there’s nothing to enjoy, travellers!
+That doesn’t mean there’s nothing to enjoy, video game travellers!
 Archaeology enthusiasts would be delighted by the many examples of Japanese prehistorical architecture found here.
 To add to the ambience, immense dogū statues loom beside these settlement, and off the cliffs is the site of a massive burial complex.
-While this battleground might not be the most relaxing to stroll in, it is certainly one of the most educational ones.
+While this battleground might not be the most relaxing to stroll in, it is certainly one of the most educational.
 There is plenty to appreciate and learn from.
 Plenty of atmospheric photo spots too.

 For a final time, your humble guide, me …